 It’s clear we give colour psychology in interior design too much importance.
-It’s worth exploring the colours you like and avoiding those you don’t.
+It’s worth exploring the colours that work for you and avoiding those that don’t.
 But that’s what interior design does anyway.
 Colour psychology is exciting.
 However, scientists agree it shouldn’t be the main consideration for interior design… just yet.

 What about the colour psychology experts?